Rangi42/polishedcrystal/README.md

 * King's Rocks are in Slowpoke Well and the Seafoam Islands, or held by some wild Slowpoke, Slowbro, and Poliwhirl.
 * Dusk Stones are in Dark Cave, Quiet Cave, Cerulean Cave, and Mt.
 Moon.
 Bill's grandpa also gives you one.
 * Shiny Stones are in National Park, Cherrygrove Bay, and Mt.
 Moon.
 Bill's grandpa also gives you one.
 * Bill's grandpa gives you one of each evolution stone in Goldenrod City.
 Also, certain trainers will call you up to give you stones, just like in regular Crystal.
-The Celadon Dept. Store sells the basic stones.
+The Celadon Dept. Store sells the Fire, Water, Thunder, and Leaf Stones.

 **What do blessings and photographs do?**